Kong/docs.konghq.com/src/kubernetes-ingress-controller/concepts/gateway-api.md

 ```

 [The Helm chart](https://github.com/Kong/charts/tree/main/charts/kong) manages
-both of these for you from the `proxy` configuration block:
+both of these from the `proxy` configuration block:

 ```
 proxy: